 URIs that use the file scheme

-If a URI uses the "file" protocol [RFC8089] and the specified path is network-accessible, the SARIF producer SHALL include the host name.
+If a URI uses the "file" scheme [RFC8089] and the specified path is network-accessible, the SARIF producer SHALL include the host name.

 EXAMPLE 1: A file-based URI that references a network share.